 It’s finally here!
 Season two of The Boys has arrived on Amazon Prime Video, with the first four episodes available to stream right now.
 Set in a world where a sinister corporation owns a team of superheroes, who are secretly awful people with nothing but contempt for those they claim to protect.
 A ragtag group make it their mission to take down the corrupt “Supes” once and for all, by any means necessary.
 The result is a violent, inappropriate, shocking and riotously entertaining new spin on the saturated genre.
-Look out for standout performances from Antony Starr as unstable Superman allegory Homelander and Karl Urban as no-nonsense brute Billy Butcher.
+Look out for standout performances from Antony Starr as unstable Superman allegory Homelander and Karl Urban as no-nonsense brute Billy Butcher – and if you want more of an overview, you can read our The Boys season 2 review here.
 Watch The Boys on Amazon Prime Video

 If you like The Boys, check out Prime Rewind: Inside The Boys